The history of Yonge and Dundas back when it was cool

 If you asked the average Toronto resident to nominate the most touristy intersection in the city, most would select Yonge and Dundas.

-As a central access point to the Eaton Centre and home to one of the city's largest public gathering spots, in non-COVID times it draws huge numbers of visitors for its Time Square-ish vibe, but it'd be difficult to track down many locals who are passionate about the place.
+As a central access point to the Eaton Centre and home to one of the city's largest public gathering spots, it draws huge numbers of visitors for its Time Square-ish vibe, but it'd be difficult to track down many locals who are passionate about the place.

 Yonge and Dundas may bustle with activity, but it feels corporate, sanitized and highly regulated.